sschepis/prime-singularity/README.md

 ![Resonant Metric Emergence](./images/4.png)

-In standard general relativity, the metric tensor \(g_{mn}\) defines the geometry of spacetime.
+In standard general relativity, the metric tensor gₘₙ defines the geometry of spacetime.
 In this framework, we reinterpret the metric as the trace of resonance interactions between observer-modulated Ψ fields:

 **gₘₙ = Tr(Ψₘ Ψₙ)**